 The Center for Cancer and Blood Disorders moves forward with Phase II of its Strategic Alliance with VieCure.
-Commences Installation of the II VCurePrecision™ A.I.
+Commences Installation of the VCurePrecision™ A.I.
 Oncology Informatics Platform

 April 20, 2020